-The majority of oil and gas production in Europe takes place offshore and there are currently over 1000 operations in European waters.
-Given the EU's growing energy demand, these operations are crucial for helping ensure a secure supply of energy.
+The majority of oil and gas production in Europe takes place offshore and there are currently around 550 installations in European waters.
+Given the EU's high energy demand, these operations are crucial for helping ensure a secure supply of energy.

 EU wide safety standards

-Under the Safety of Offshore Oil and Gas Operations Directive, the EU has put in place a set of rules to help prevent accidents, as well as respond promptly and efficiency should one occur:
+Under the Directive on Safety of Offshore Oil and Gas Operations (2013/30/EU), the EU has put in place a set of rules to help prevent accidents, as well as respond promptly and efficiently should one occur:

 - companies will be fully liable for environmental damages caused to protected marine species and natural habitats.
 For damage to marine habitats, the geographical zone will cover all EU marine waters including exclusive economic zones and continental shelves.